vpolda/RTL-Edge_detection/README.md

 # RTL Edge Detection

 ## Description
-An entirely RTL programmable logic based design with the implementation of the Sobel Edge detection algorithm.
+A design focused on live video editing with the implementation of the Sobel Edge detection algorithm.

-The goal was to avoid any PS interfacing purely for my own learning, while working with computer vision topics that interest me.
+The focus is own scalability and reusability in the modules I create and test.
+I wanted to focus on a system that can swap in different kernels or video effects, and even adding multiple to one input stream.

 The RTL Edge Detection design takes in live video streaming data, and transforms it via kernel operations.
-This is achieved through multiple FIFOs, BRAM, and intermediate processes.
 The challenge of this design is that the sobel kernel requires pixels from other lines, so the video data must be buffered before it is modified.
 I wanted to make the design capable of having multiple process like blurring on top of the sobel.
 This increased the complexity significantly.
+But using hardware to perform operations on live data is incredibly powerful when done with FPGA's.

-This was done on the PYNQ-Z2 board without the PS instantiated.
+This was done on the PYNQ-Z2 board.

+## Requirements
+### Overall design
+Less than 16.67 ms for total delay (from the time needed per frame @ 720p 60Hz)

+### Internal Requirements
+(Mainly for my own sanity and memory)
+Syncs with output Video Timing Controller

+### Cool addons
+Chain multiple effects together (Think this can be done with an AXI FIFO to avoid overwhelming the DMA controller)

 ## Project Structure
 ### pyz2_videoDisplay